DI - Danish Industry

 1787 København V

 What should you expect at this conference?

 The Continuous Delivery & DevOps Conference will show you the tools and practices needed for your team to become a lean, mean, software developing machine.

-Our conference brings to together technological wizards and industry big shots who will provide you with motivational keynotes and hard-hitting tales from the trenches.
+Our conference brings together technological wizards and industry big shots who will provide you with motivational keynotes and hard-hitting tales from the trenches.

 Learn how to develop and deploy with ruthless efficiency.
 Get yourself tooled up and ready for DevOps!

 As a warm up to the conference, we will have an evening of short talks on September 11th to get us in the spirit!
 You’ll get to hear Nicole Forsgren and Kris Buytaert.
 SEE MORE INFO HERE